ahartman/CNC-Camera-Installer/README.md

 CNC Camera is a simple Mac program to facilitate marking the zero point for a CNC router like cnc14.de.
 It presents a window displaying the feed of a camera attached to the router, overlaid with a crosshair.
 The program is based on an example from Apple: [Capturing and Saving a Photo](https://developer.apple.com/tutorials/sample-apps/capturingphotos-captureandsave).
 ## Technical
 CNC Camera requires Mac OSX 11.x or higher and is a 'universal app' for older Macs with Intel processors as well as recent machines with an Apple M processor.
 The program is available as a standard Mac (DMG) Installer, double click and 'go'.
 The buttons at the bottom of the screen will look slightly different on older versions of OSX but functionality is always the same.

+All USB cameras are suitable.
+The CNC14 camera has been designed specially to be easily attached to the Z-axis of your router.
+More information on [CNC14.de](https://www.cnc14.de/schaufenster/kamera-zum-ausrichten).
 ## Screen images
 ![Red Crosshair](images/red_crosshair.jpg) ![White Crosshair](images/white_crosshair.jpg)